juhasev/sample-ninja-help/edit-datavariable-settings.md

 > This option is not available for the system variable or variables belonging to the Standard Questions library.

+### Making options exclusive (Checkbox)
+> Simply turn the "toggle" switch on to make an option exclusive.

 ### Creating multiple options at one
 Use the **paste options** button to paste a list of options text from Word, Excel or text file.